ssuppe/nightscout-lucid/README.md

 A modern, Dexcom Clarity-inspired glucose analytics dashboard that connects directly to your personal [Nightscout](https://nightscout.github.io/) instance.

-This runs in a Docker container which serves a client side report UI that is reminscent of Decom Clarity.
+This runs in a Docker container which serves a client side report UI that is reminscent of Dexcom Clarity.
 The whole application runs in browser, no information is stored in the cloud.

 ---